MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/planner-limits.md

 |Maximum favorite plans for a user     |30|

 > [!NOTE]
+> An active task is a task that is not completed.

+> [!NOTE]
-> (Delta sync lets users passively receive updates in real time while the app is open.
-Users beyond the delta-sync limits will still get updates normally when they re-open the app.)
+> Delta sync lets users passively receive updates in real time while the app is open.
+Users beyond the delta-sync limits will still get updates normally when they re-open the app.

+> [!NOTE]
+> Most Planner plans are owned by a group.
+Plans created by other apps, and shown in Planner, may be owned by a user.

+> [!NOTE]
+> A context is the association between a plan and a host container like a Teams tab.
+The limit on contexts is a limit on how many associations a plan can have.

 ## Task limits